FBT Meal Strategies Gleaned from Ziplining: A Therapist’s Perspective

 Empowering Parents

 I often write about the importance of including parents in the treatment of adolescents and young adults.
-My work is informed by my training in Family-based Treatment (FBT), which as a central part of treatment seeks to empower parents to help their ailing children with eating disorders to return to health.
-When asked why families …
+My work is informed by my training in Family-based Treatment (FBT).
+A central component of this treatment is empowering parents to help their ailing children with eating disorders return to health.
+When asked why families should be the …

 Read more